ZacharyBolgert/ZacharyBolgert/README.md

 ## Featured Projects
 ## Digital Forensic Case Study - AfricanFalls (CyberDefenders)

 This project documents a digital forensics investigation of the "AfricanFalls" case from CyberDefenders — a laptop disk image belonging to a suspect accused of illegal activity.
-The investigation follows a formal forensic workflow using Autopsy to verify evidence integrity, recover artifacts, and reconstruct the suspect's digital activity, including browsing history, deleted files, stored credentials, and network reconnaissance behavior.
+The investigation follows a formal forensic workflow using FTK Imager to verify evidence integrity, recover artifacts, and reconstruct the suspect's digital activity, including browsing history, deleted files, stored credentials, and network reconnaissance behavior.

 Challenge source:
 - https://cyberdefenders.org/blueteam-ctf-challenges/africanfalls/